findarace/craft-upload/README.md

-# Uploadit plugin for Craft CMS 3.x
+# Upload plugin for Craft CMS

-The unausuming front end asset uploader for Craft 3.
+The unassuming front end asset uploader for Craft CMS.
 Use as a standalone uploader or as field in one of your forms:

 ## Features: